austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Made GitHub repos for each of my FCC projects and made GitHub Pages for each of those, so that I could submit them to FCC.....and get my front end certification!
 Started looking into how I should learn React.
 I also watched some WDB, I'm currently on lecture 60.

 **Thoughts**: Excited to finally begin learning React!
 Though again that licensing issue makes me worry a bit...not enough to choose a different framework though.

+### Day 33: August 23, 2017

+**Today's Progress**: Began Facebook's react.js tutorial and attended javascript meetup

+**Thoughts**: I hope that I can learn react by doing Facebook's tutorial and reading through the documentation.
+It doesn't seem like there are many good free courses.
+I think I would like to learn React then Node and then start contributing to open source software.